 Once again, this situation exacerbated the French-English divide in the country.
 For English speakers, participation in the war was an essential patriotic duty.
 For French-speakers, it was far less so.
 In particular, the coming of conscription in 1917 was deeply resented by many French speakers.

 The war years saw rampant inflation, which created difficulties for millions of families.
-The coming of peace in 1918 released pent-up resentments in pay and working conditions.
+The coming of peace in 1918 released pent-up resentments about pay and working conditions.
 The farming population in particular had been hard-hit be inflation, and their political representatives swept into power at both national and state level.
 In the cities, unions, whose membership had doubled during the war, organized a wave of strikes.

 Canada’s contribution to the Allied victory in the First World War could not go unrecognized, and the post-war years saw the emergence of Canada as a fully independent nation.
 It was a founding member of the League of Nations in 1920, and its independent status within the British Commonwealth was institutionalised by the Statute of Westminster, in 1931.
 This recognized the dominions of the British Empire – Canada, Australia, New Zealand and South Africa – as fully sovereign states sharing a common crown with Britain.